rikunert/rikunert.github.io/_posts/2019-06-17-dumb_classifier_performance.md

 Therefore its recall and its accuracy are always 50%.
 The precision score behaves completely differently for this dumb classifier.
 It always has the same values as the reference category proportion.
-As a result the F1-score correlates witht he proportion of reference category cases as well, albeit less strongly.
+As a result the F1-score correlates with the proportion of reference category cases as well, albeit less strongly.

 ![Summary of classification performance measures of a coing flip classifier](https://raw.githubusercontent.com/rikunert/dumb_classifier_performance/master/coin_flip.png "Summary of classification performance measures of a coing flip classifier")